-I was interested to read the headline on BBC News yesterday that the NHS in England face a pay out of £4.3bn for Clinical Negligence compensation claims.
-Putting aside the veracity of the numbers, as a practicing Clinical Negligence lawyer, I wanted to reflect on the secondary angle of the story; that is, that behind every such claim, real lives have been drastically altered in each and every one of these cases.
+I was interested to read the headline on BBC News yesterday that the NHS in England faces a payout of £4.3bn for Clinical Negligence compensation claims.
+Putting aside the veracity of the numbers, as a practising Clinical Negligence lawyer, I wanted to reflect on the secondary angle of the story; that is, that behind every such claim, real lives have been drastically altered in each and every one of these cases.

 The tragic case of Hayden Nguyen, reported by the BBC, strongly emphasises my point: “In the face of official silence and in a bid to get answers they took legal action”.